valr300/OSPaypalIpn/README.md

   edit the "!PaypalConfig" notecard in the Server component.

-  otherwise edit the current "!PaypalConfig" in the component you want to test, for exemple the "Paypal Donations Box that come with the OSPaypalIpn Box"
+  otherwise edit the current "!PaypalConfig" in the component you want to test, for exemple the "Paypal TestBox that come with the OSPaypalIpn Box"

   Make sure the TestMode is set to 1, and that you write your "sandbox business email adress" given in your developer account . and notify_url points to your Listener https://{yourwebsite}/ipn/Listener.php